leosch1/VibeRadar/backend/README.md

+> [!IMPORTANT]
+> The app was refactored to be frontend-only.
+This directory is not used anymore.

 # Vibe Radar API

 This is a simple API for the Vibe Radar project, which allows you to get the current state of the radar and update it with new data.